 Let’s think about adults in the workplace who are the best employees.
 They’re the ones who never sit around waiting to be told what to do.
 When they carry out a task, they go find out what needs to be done next.
 They don’t wait for the boss to come find them.
 They meet deadlines and are usually organized.
 This is what we want for our children, and it’s actually pretty easy to instill in them if you start early.

 I have written an article about 5 Independent Learning Strategies You Can Use Today if you want to learn more strategies to use in your homeschool.

 Here is a great video showing 8 steps on how to become an independent learner.
 It’s only about 3 ½ minutes long but worth having your child watch.

 How to Put Together a Homeschool Curriculum Guide

 As you list each lesson, you only need to include a short phrase or two explaining what needs to be done.
 Sometimes it only requires the page numbers.
-Because your child is going to doing the work independently, he will be reading the directions on his own, so you don’t need to list a lot.
+Because your child is going to doing the work independently, he will be reading the directions on his own, so you want o keep it simple.

-Some programs are more complicated and require you to put forth a little extra effort figuring out what needs to be done each day.
-These are more time consuming, but it really does makes things so much easier during the school year if you get this done in advance.
+Some programs are more complicated and require more effort figuring out what needs done each day.
+It’s more time consuming, but it really does makes things easier during the school year if you get this done in advance.